Fatih5252/discord-router/README.md

 - if you cant find the section here is a link: https://discordjs.guide/creating-your-bot/slash-commands.html#individual-command-files

 ### required things to do:
-- type in your terminal: npm init, npm i dotenv, npm i discord.js, @discordjs/rest, @discordjs/builders
+- type in your terminal: npm init, npm i dotenv, npm i discord.js, npm i @discordjs/rest, npm i @discordjs/builders
 - go to src/functions/handelcommands and paste your client id in line 5
 - go to your .env file and paste your bot token
 - if you want guild commands then go to src/functions/handelcommands and paste your guild id in line 6 (if you want global commands then you can delete the line). !!WARNING!! but you must change some things, go to src/functions/handelcommands and line 28 - 32 and delete that line and paste this: